 East Central Community College shall maintain comprehensive records of all non-instructional and instructional complaints received for a period of five years.
 The records shall contain aggregate data on complaints and specific data on each complaint.
-Documentation of all non-instructional and instructional complaints required to support this policy shall be maintained in the Vice President for Student Services' office (non-instructional) and the Vice President for Instruction's office (instructional).
+Documentation of all non-instructional and instructional complaints required to support this policy shall be maintained in the Vice President of Student Services' office (non-instructional) and the Executive Vice President's office (instructional).
 Documentation will contain the following: